 Inclusive leadership promotes inclusion.
 Inclusive leadership positively affects feelings of inclusion of employees of diverse backgrounds.
 Leadership is an essential success factor in developing an inclusive workplace.
 Leaders need to be aware of this.

 - Feelings of inclusion increase both in-role and extra-role performance In-role refers to the work in the job description.
-Extra-role are the activities to do with the organisation that come with working there.
+Extra-role are the activities to do with the organisation that comes with working there.
 This could be courses or simply having lunch with others.
-Both in- and extra-role performance is increased when people feel included and, conversely, performance tends to suffer when people feel excluded.
+Both in- and extra-role performance are increased when people feel included and, conversely, performance tends to suffer when people feel excluded.

 - Feelings of inclusion are positively related to psychological outcomes such as job satisfaction and organisational commitment.
-There tends to be higher employee turnover rates where people feel excluded, marginalised or ignored.
+There tend to be higher employee turnover rates where people feel excluded, marginalised or ignored.

 Be impressively well informed

 Get the very latest research intelligence briefings, video research briefings, infographics and more sent direct to you as they are published